garyzava/chat-to-database-chatbot/README.md

 ## Chatbot Usage

+1. Go to ```http://localhost:8501 ``` for the main chatbot interface
-1. Select your preferred interaction method (RAG, TAG)
+2. Select your preferred interaction method (RAG, TAG)
-2. Choose an LLM provider (OpenAI or Claude)
+3. Choose an LLM provider (OpenAI or Claude)
-3. Start asking questions about your database
+4. Start asking questions about your database
+5. Go to ```http://localhost:3000 ``` for the Langfuse interface when not running on dev mode

 ## Architecture